-Taking real estate courses with a TREC-approved real estate school helps you prepare, but it’s just the first step.
+Taking the Texas real estate courses pre-licensing course with a TREC-approved real estate school, like Aceable Real Estate School, helps you prepare, but it’s just the first step.
 Knowing what to expect before you schedule a test date can also improve your odds of acing the exam on your first attempt.

 Want an idea of what the Texas real estate exam will be like?
 Keep reading for a crash course on what you can expect to see on the exam.

 You’ll have 150 minutes to complete 110 questions during the Texas real estate exam.
 The questions are all multiple choice and are broken into two sections: